Ultra Violet (Bananarama album)

-Ultra Violet and I Found Love are two titles given to the seventh studio album released by English group Bananarama in 1995.
-Originally released in Japan only, with the title I Found Love, the album was renamed and repackaged as Ultra Violet in other countries, including the United States, Australia, Canada, and continental Europe, where it was marketed either at the same time or in the following years.
-Neither Ultra Violet nor I Found Love was released in the United Kingdom, where the band had not had any hits since their 1993 cover of "More, More, More" (and would not again until 2005 with the single "Move in My Direction").
+Ultra Violet is the seventh studio album released by English group Bananarama.
+Originally released under the title of I Found Love on 21 August 1995 only in Japan, the album was renamed as Ultra Violet and released on 2 February 1996 in Australia and some markets in Europe, such as Portugal and Spain.
+At the time of the original release, the album wasn't sold in the UK, the group's home market.
+Ultra Violet was eventually released in the United Kingdom on 7 August 2020.
+This also marked the first time the album was made available on vinyl as it was previously only available on compact disc and cassette.

+Background

-The album was released on various labels, including ZYX Records and DigIt International, depending upon the different countries because Bananarama had no major record deal after leaving London Records, which had released all of their works before 1993.
-Musically, the 1995 album continued Bananarama's Europop sound, and it was a success commercially.
-Its biggest success came from the album's first single, "Every Shade of Blue", which sold well enough in Canada to chart in the Top 40.
-It also peaked at #124 in Australia.
-Two more singles were taken from the two editions: the title track, "I Found Love", and "Take Me to Your Heart", which was heavily remixed for the single version, turning it from a rhythm guitar-based, almost acoustic tune into a Europop number, much like the other album tracks.
-"Take Me To Your Heart" peaked at #180 in Australia.
+The album was released on various labels internationally, including ZYX Records and DigIt International, as Bananarama had no major record deal after leaving London Records in 1993.
+Musically, the album continued Bananarama's Europop sound, and it was a success commercially.

+The album's first single, "Every Shade of Blue", sold well enough in Canada to chart in the top 40 and also peaked at No. 124 in Australia.
+Two more singles were released including "I Found Love" and "Take Me to Your Heart", which was heavily remixed for the single version.
+"Take Me to Your Heart" peaked at No. 180 in Australia.
-The album was released for the first time in the United Kingdom on 7 August 2020, and was also available on vinyl for the first time.

-The album peaked at #201 on the Australian ARIA albums chart.
+A digital-only single for "Prove Your Love" was released on the US iTunes store and Google Play Music store containing both an edited version as well as full-length version of the 'Harwood Heights Mix' of the track.